LandThatCloud/SIP-Analyzer-MVP/README.md

 ## Usage

-1. Open the Streamlit app in your browser.
-2. Upload a `.pcap` or `.pcapng` file containing SIP and RTP traffic.
-3. Wait for the analysis to complete.
-4. View the call summary table showing SIP messages, missing ACK/BYE flags, one-way audio detection, average RTP jitter, codecs, and media IP addresses.
+* Upload a SIP/RTP .pcap file from MBG or MiVB call captures.
+* The app will:
+  * Parse and extract SIP messages.
+  * Correlate RTP streams using SSRC and IP/port pairs.
+  * Compute jitter and detect one-way audio.
+* Review SIP call summary table:
+* Flags missing messages (ACK, BYE)
+* Shows RTP stream directions and codec info
-5. Download the report as CSV or HTML for further analysis or sharing.
+* Download CSV or HTML reports for sharing or offline analysis.
 ---

 ## Limitations and Notes

-- RTP streams are currently identified by SSRC and analyzed independently of SIP Call-ID.
-- The app requires Tshark (part of Wireshark) installed and accessible in your system PATH.
+* SIP ↔ RTP mapping is based on media IPs and SSRC, not SDP correlation (future enhancement).
-- Large PCAP files may take longer to analyze depending on system resources.
+* Large .pcap files (>100MB) may slow down analysis depending on system memory and CPU.
-- Future improvements planned include better RTP to SIP call correlation, packet loss detection, and enhanced UI filters.
+* Currently does not compute packet loss (planned).
+* Performance may vary depending on your Tshark version and setup.

 ---